 A supplier of discontinued spare parts for a specific British vintage car approached ESP&D requiring to satisfy the demand of 1500 die-cast aluminium brake shoes, assembled with stainless steel wear plates fitted.
 For this purpose, the customer provided them with a used sample part for them to reverse engineer.

 To capture the geometrical data, they scanned the part with a low-resolution setting due to its small size.
 Then, they post-processed the mesh data by selecting both cylindrical and planar entities to pick out key features and export them to Siemens NX for reverse engineering.
 After finishing the reverse engineering process, the resulting STEP model and drawings in PDF format were sent for quoting and manufacturing.

 This project might sound simple on paper, but this is far from the truth.
-ESP&D had to commit to a huge responsibility for several reasons:
+ES Products and Design had to commit to a huge responsibility for several reasons:

 - Manufacturing in volume and committing to new tooling considering that die casting tooling is costly compared to other casting processes.

 - To meet target costs, they had to manage outsourcing manufacturing to China.
 Establishing links with China implies, beyond strong logistics, carefully choosing a reliable supplier when it comes to experience and IP protection.
 Thankfully, Edward has a great network.